-Reported issues are classified as either errors or warnings.
+A reported issue, a row returned by a saved query, is classified as either an error or a warning.
 Errors are always reported when Isok is run.
 After execution, the warnings reported by the user-supplied queries may be manually sorted by the Isok user into one of the following categories: unclassified (the default), labeled "resolved", or deferred until a later date.
 When Isok is run, unclassified warnings are reported, "resolved" warnings are not reported, and deferred warnings are not reported until the current date reaches the deferral date.